klasbo/OWControls/README.md

 Creating your own config file
 -----------------------------

 It is *highly* recommended that you [look at the examples](/examples) and copy-paste.
-I would suggest starting with the [all settings example](/examples/all_settings.json) if you want to create a full config file, or the [commo rose example](/examples/battlefield_commorose.1.48.json) if you just want to set the patch 1.48 communication menu.
+I would suggest starting with the [all settings example](/examples/all_settings.json) if you want to create a full config file, or the [commo rose example](/examples/battlefield_commorose.1.48.json) if you just want to customize the patch 1.48 communication menu.

 You can skip this section if you look at the examples.